OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 ### `objectFollowerEmitter`

-Can be used to make a particle effect emitter at objects location, also will follow the object.
+Can be used to make a particle effect emitter at its location.
+Will follow the object if connected to it, or `objectIdToFollow` is filled with an object ID.

 👻TODO: Document this better, its pretty useful.